akavel/rsrc/README.txt

 files in the same directory.

 OPTIONS:
+  -arch="386": architecture of output file - one of: 386, [EXPERIMENTAL: amd64, unknown]
   -data="": path to raw data file to embed [WARNING: useless for Go 1.4+] -ico="": comma-separated list of paths to .ico files to embed -manifest="": path to a Windows manifest file to embed